mdshoeb2050/Frontend-Projects/02_RequirementFrontend/require.md

-# Strong proficiency in JS
+# Strong proficiency in Javascript

-# DOM and JS object model
+# DOM and JavaScript object model

 # Understanding of React.js and its core principle